Day Three Sessions

 72. “’Help!
 Our Students Have Learned to Play School!’
 What’s a Secondary ELA Teacher to Do?”

-Harlow Sanders, Dusty Bacon, and Josh Franklin, University of Missouri-Columbia
+Harlow Sanders, Dustin Bacon, and Josh Franklin, University of Missouri-Columbia

 This session will offer research-based, practical strategies for engaging students who never considered that school might offer something of real value to them.
 These students play school: they know they’ll pass if they show up often and do a minimum number of assignments.
 They have been playing school for so long, they’ve become convinced it’s the best they can do.
 They aren’t engaged because they’ve lost sight of the way in.
 Through role-play and small-group and whole-group discussion, this session will formulate concrete techniques for engaging these students.
 You will learn common sense means to ease disaffected students out of their playschool bonds and empower them to find their way back “into the loop.”
 Formerly errant teenagers will discover a capacity to empathize not just with the other students in their building, but with the world at large.

 Kassidy Chuning and Rebecca Greenstreet, Independence School District